Thermon Group (NYSE:THR) Releases FY 2023 Earnings Guidance

-Thermon Group (NYSE:THR – Get Rating) updated its FY 2023 earnings guidance on Thursday.
+Thermon Group (NYSE:THR – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.30-$1.39 for the period, compared to the consensus estimate of $1.14.
 The company issued revenue guidance of $405.00 million-$420.00 million, compared to the consensus revenue estimate of $391.16 million.

 Thermon Group Price Performance